kksgandhi/personal_site/The Average Person's Guide to Private and Sustainable Tech.md

-Ok, so this isn't really a guide 😅, I just want to highlight some tech that's private, sustainable, and importantly, doesn't require you to be a techy to use.
+Highlighting some tech that's private, sustainable, and importantly, doesn't require you to be techy to use.

 Why Bother?
 -----------